PRESSURE-COOKING

 As the pot heats up, the pressure inside the pot rises, and this forms super-heated steam - or steam at a higher temperature than 210 degrees F.

-The combination of higher pressure and higher temperature cooks the food about 5 times faster than steaming, crock pots, boiling, baking or stir-frying the food.
+The combination of higher pressure and higher temperature cooks the food about five times faster than steaming, crock pots, boiling, baking or stir-frying the food.

 Also, baking, roasting, frying, or stir-frying involve very high temperature that damages the food more.
 Pressure-cooking involves only a slight increase in the temperature of cooking because the pressure does the rest.

-For healing, and particularly for Development, the bodies must become much more yang.
+For healing, and particularly for Development, the bodies must become much warmer or more yang in macrobiotic terminology.
 The added pressure and heat of a pressure cooker causes food to become more yang, and this is an important advantage of this cooking method.

 CAUTIONS